 Check under which user the services are running.
 If it does not match 60085: Acronis Cyber Backup 12.5: Windows services and processes, change the user in accordance with the article.

-If one or more Acronis services cannot be started, investigate the crash (collect crash dump, procmon and system information).
+If one or more Acronis services cannot be started, investigate the crash (collect crash dump, Process Monitor log and system information).
 If there is no crash, check the logs of the service for errors: see Acronis Cyber Backup 12.5 logs locations.

-- Add Acronis processes to antivirus software whitelist: see Acronis Software: exclude program folders and executables from antivirus and other security programs
+- Add Acronis processes to antivirus software exclusions: see Acronis Software: exclude program folders and executables from antivirus and other security programs

 If possible, disable antivirus, restart Acronis Management Server service and Acronis Service Manager service and check connection.

-- Check that supported web browser is used: see documentation for a list of supported browsers.
+- Check that a supported web browser is used: see product documentation for Acronis Cyber Backup 12.5 or for Acronis Cyber Protect 15 for a list of supported web browsers.
 Check if the issue reproduces when using a different browser.

 - Install the latest product build (if applicable)